Nellie Miller: Season 2019

 Miller came into the NFR this year in the number one position, which was her first time to do so.
 Some highlights from this season: Miller came in second place in the standings for the California Circuit.
 She was co-champion at Cheyenne Frontier Days.
 She was the co-champion at the Stonyford Rodeo in California.
 She won the Santa Maria Elks Rodeo in California.
 She won the Stampede Days Rodeo in Bakersfield, California.
 She won the Red Bluff Round-Up in California, which is her hometown rodeo.
 She won the Helzapoppin in Buckeye, Arizona.
 She won RodeoHouston for the second time in a row.

 Summary

 Miller qualified for the NFR four times, in 2010, 2017, 2018, and 2019.
 She finished 5th in the 2019 World Standings with $235,898.96 in total yearly earnings.
 Her career earnings as of 2019 are $876,021.

 Horse

 Miller's horse, registered name Rafter W Minnie Reba, nicknamed Sister, was named the AQHA/WPRA Barrel Racing Horse of the Year in 2017.
 She was also named the Horse with the Most Heart that same year.
 Sister is a blue roan Quarter Horse mare.
 Sister is by KS Cash N Fame out of Espuela Roan, a daughter of Blue Light Ike.

 Personal

-Williams met James Miller in Las Vegas, Nevada.
+Nellie Williams met James Miller in Las Vegas, Nevada.
 They got married in Las Vegas.
 They have two daughters.
-Her favorite rodeo is California Rodeo Salinas.
+Her favorite rodeo is the California Rodeo Salinas.